yab-g4u/DataPilot/README.md

   - Regularization strength for Logistic Regression
   - Tree depth for Decision Trees
   - Number of estimators for Random Forest
-- Use the provided sliders or input fields to adjust these settings.
+- Use the provided sliders or input fields to adjust these settings

 ### 5. **Train the Model**
 - Click "Train Model" to start the training process.
 The app will preprocess your data, train the selected model, and provide evaluation metrics and visualizations in real-time.